ranton256/classifying_concord/classifying_condord.md

 This progression demonstrates the advantages of modern transformer models, which capture contextual information and semantic relationships beyond what bag-of-words approaches can represent.

+The 6-9% accuracy improvement from traditional ML to transformers suggests that author style involves subtle contextual patterns beyond simple word frequency that require more sophisticated language understanding to detect.

 ### Misclassification Analysis

 Examining misclassified examples provides linguistic insights: